amirabbasgashtil/image-recognition/README.md

 # image-recognition

-extracting texts inside the image using tesseract
+extracting texts inside the image using tesseract and cv2